Skip to product information

 Sale Sold out

-Ceramics are characterized by a warm earthy texture that gives the impression that they are a product of nature.
-The reddish-brown areas of Bizen soil are bright and have the strength of the earth.
+The pottery is characterized by a warm earthy texture that makes it feel like a product of nature.
+The reddish-brown parts of Bizen clay are bright in color, and have the strength of the earth.

 Firing: Wood-fired kiln

-Notes: Teapot shape A type.
-There is a hole at the top of the lid knob.
-Because they are handmade, each piece will vary slightly.
+Notes: There is a hole at the top of the knob on the lid.
+Since it is handmade, each piece is different.

-Bizen ware is a pottery made in Bizen City, Okayama Prefecture.
-Bizen ware is fired at a high temperature of 1,200 to 1,300 degrees Celsius and is strong, so many pots and jars were made from it.
-Bizen ware is loved by tea ceremony masters for its unique earthy texture, and from the Muromachi period (1338 AD onward) onwards, many ceramics for tea ceremonies began to be made.
+Bizen ware is pottery made in Bizen City, Okayama Prefecture.
+Bizen ware production began around the end of the Heian period, about 800 years ago.
+Bizen ware is fired at high temperatures of 1200-1300°C, and because it is sturdy, many pots and jars were initially made.
+Bizen ware is favored by tea masters for its unique clay texture, and since the Muromachi period (1338-), much pottery for the tea ceremony has been made.

 Low stock: 1 left